SilviaSaverino/Project3-Agenda/README.md

 In the example above the user originally selected day 2 from the calendar, so the task 'send email to Ellie' has been written on index[1] of the list... and so on.

-Once again the program will inform the user that everything she/he asked has been done, and check again if is there anything else to be done - here once again the three options will be displayed.
+At this point the program will inform the user that everything she/he asked has been done, and check if there is anything else to be done - here once again the three options will be displayed.

+KINDLY NOTE: For the scenario in which the user select option 2, as a first option after starting the program, please see Fixed Problems section of this readme file.

 Finally, should the user select option 3 - Exit Agenda , the program will check if this option is the correct one selected and if indeed the user would like to exit.